bohdan-krupa/bohdan-krupa/README.md

-### Hi there 👋 I'm Bohdan, a software engineer based in	Ukraine 🇺🇦	✨
+### Hi there 👋 I'm Bohdan, a CTO at [Xedrum IT Company](https://xedrum.com) based in Ukraine 🇺🇦	✨

 # What's going on

 - 👯 Highly interested in collaborating on EdTech / HealthTech / FoodTech / FinTech / others with a long-term period
-- 💬 Ask me about Python, Node, AWS, Serverless architecture, FastAPI, Express, React, Vue, etc.
+- 💬 Ask me about Python, Node, AWS, Serverless architecture, DevOps, FastAPI, Express, React, Vue, etc.
 - 😄 Pronouns: he/him

 My work so far